Hamid-Noor/leetcode-solutions/README.md

 # You can also watch the solution videos at the link below.
 -[hython](https://www.youtube.com/@Hython.)

-## Solution Approach
-In this solution, I:
-1. Break down the problem requirements.
-2. Use Python’s string manipulation techniques to check each condition efficiently.
-3. Ensure optimal performance with a solution that handles edge cases.

 ## Getting Started
 To run this solution:
 1. Clone this repository: